 Program

-IMPRS - Biological Intelligence fellows are usually enrolled as doctoral candidates at the Ludwig-Maximillians University (LMU) or the Technical University of Munich (TUM).
-It is also the LMU or the TUM that award the degree title Dr. rer. nat. (the German doctorate which corresponds to the American PhD) or Ph.D.
-The graduation criteria of the LMU and TUM are laid down in the regulation for Doctoral Studies (Promotionsordnung) of the respective departments (Faculty of Biology or Medicine).
-Foreign students may have an opportunity to graduate at their home university.
+IMPRS - Biological Intelligence PhD students are usually enrolled as doctoral candidates at the Ludwig-Maximillians University (LMU) or the Technical University of Munich (TUM).
+The LMU or the TUM award the degree title “Dr. rer. nat.” (the German doctorate which corresponds to the American PhD) or “Ph.D”.
+The graduation criteria of LMU and TUM are laid down in the regulation for Doctoral Studies (Promotionsordnung) of the respective departments (Faculty of Biology or Medicine).
+Students may also earn their degrees from other universities provided a cooperation agreement has been put in place.
 As a general rule, the doctoral work should be completed within four years.
 All scientific work in the program is guided by the Max Planck Society's Rules of Good Scientific Practice.

 Thesis and Supervision

-The thesis advisory committee (TAC) is composed of at least three senior scientists, including the direct supervisor, who will guide the doctoral candidate in all aspects of their work.
+The TAC is composed of at least three senior scientists, including the direct supervisor.
+The TAC guides the doctoral candidate in all aspects of their work.
 Annual meetings with the TAC are mandatory.

 Additional Curriculum

-The core curriculum is composed of three major pillars: Mandatory Elements, Scientific Training and Transferable Skills.
+The core curriculum is composed of three major pillars: Mandatory Elements, Scientific Training, and Transferable Skills.

 IMPRS-BI students are required to collect a minimum of 25 credit points (equivalent to ECTS) through curricular activities.
-Relevant courses and workshops are offered by the IMPRS-BI.
+Relevant courses and workshops are offered by IMPRS-BI.
 In addition, students are encouraged to participate in training activities offered by our partner universities.
 Students are eligible to receive an IMPRS-BI travel allowance to fund external training activities and participation in international conferences.

 Mandatory Elements: Regular (annual) TAC meetings, Orientation Days, Scientific ethics, IMPRS-Lecture Series, IMPRS student seminar.